 Deletes all or the selected subset of features from the input.

-If the input features are from a feature class, all rows will be deleted.
+If the input features are from a feature class or table, all rows will be deleted.
 If the input features are from a layer with no selection, all features will be deleted.

 This tool accepts layers with selections as input and will delete only those features that are selected.
-To delete specific features from a feature class, convert the feature class into a layer using Make Feature Layer or by adding it to the display.
-A selection can then be applied using the Select Layer By Attribute or Select Layer By Location tool or by querying a map layer or selecting features interactively with the selection arrow.
+To delete specific features from a feature class, convert the feature class into a layer using Make Feature Layer or by adding it to the ArcMap display.
+A selection can then be applied using the Select Layer By Attribute or Select Layer By Location tools or by querying a map layer or selecting features with the selection arrow in ArcMap.

 If a layer is input, and that layer does not have a selection, all features will be deleted.
 If a feature class is input, all features will be deleted.